-Irrespective of what market research methods, tools or techniques you’re using, these data sources will help you better understand and reach customers.
+Finding market research data to answer your business questions is easier than you think.
+Irrespective of what market research methods, tools or techniques you’re using, these accessible B2B data sources will help you better understand and, ultimately reach, your B2B prospects.

 You’ll be pleasantly surprised how many are readily available and quick to access.
 Some are downright staring you in the face.
 And many are free.

-Use this Ultimate Checklist of Where to Source Market Research Data.
+Use this Ultimate Accessible Checklist of B2B Market Research Data Sources.

-Organized in a modern format these market research data sources considers; where data resides in organizations (of all sizes), and where we can learn in this digital world.
-(The traditional way of organizing market research is included for reference.)
+Organized in a modern format these market research data sources considers; where data resides in organizations (of all sizes), and where you can learn in this digital world.
+(The traditional way of organizing market research by the type of data collected is included for reference.)

 1. Your Internal Brains